 At the same time several divergent offshoots became important in the interstellar community in various ways.
 At least one group are known to have undergone complex biological re-design and became some kind of artists-administrators involved with their main benefactor species somewhere in the counterspinward Perseus Arm.
 It is widely believed this group were responsible for the provolution of the species known as the Auld Limners.

-Relations with Other Species Although young in relation to their provolvers the Muuh, the Soft Ones are ancient in relation to any Terragen clade, or indeed any other known xenosphont civilization.
-Their old age and inscrutability have lent them an air of wisdom among many of the younger species, and especially the Sophic League considers them to be highly spiritual.
+Relations with Other Species Although young in relation to their provolvers the Muuh, the Soft Ones are ancient in relation to any Terragen clade, or indeed any other known xenosphont civilization other than the Muuh.
+Their old age and inscrutability have lent them an air of wisdom among many of the younger species.
+The Sophic League considers them to be highly spiritual.
 Metasoft respects their autonomy but has little interest in the "slow ammonia bags", instead concentrating on shipping diplomats, scholars and tourists to their world.
-The Solar Dominion is actively trying to discover what they know about the Amalgamation, and have relocated a number of mobile research institutes to the Soft One worlds.
+The Solar Dominion is actively trying to discover what they know about the Amalgamation, and has relocated a number of mobile research institutes to the Soft One worlds.